-Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934 (the "Exchange Act"), certain shareholder proposals may be eligible for inclusion in our 2017 proxy statement.
-These shareholder proposals must comply with the requirements of Rule 14a-8, including a requirement that shareholder proposals be received by the Corporate Secretary no later than December 9, 2016.
+Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934 (the "Exchange Act"), certain shareholder proposals may be eligible for inclusion in our 2018 proxy statement.
+These shareholder proposals must comply with the requirements of Rule 14a-8, including a requirement that shareholder proposals be received by the Corporate Secretary no later than December 8, 2017.
 We strongly encourage any shareholder interested in submitting a proposal to contact the Corporate Secretary in advance of this deadline to discuss the proposal.
 Submitting a shareholder proposal does not guarantee that we will include it in our proxy statement.
 The Corporate Governance and Nominating Committee reviews all shareholder proposals and makes recommendations to the Board for action on such proposals.

-In order for an eligible shareholder or group of shareholders to nominate a director nominee for election at our 2017 annual meeting pursuant to the proxy access provision of our By-laws, the shareholder must submit notice of such nomination and other required information in writing between December 20, 2016 and January 19, 2017.
-If, however, the 2017 annual meeting is held more than 30 days before or more than 60 days after the anniversary of the 2016 Annual Meeting, the shareholder must submit any such notice and other required information between (i) 150 calendar days prior to the 2017 annual meeting or 10 days following the date on which the date of the 2017 annual meeting is publicly announced.
+In order for an eligible shareholder or group of shareholders to nominate a director nominee for election at our 2018 annual meeting pursuant to the proxy access provision of our By-laws, the shareholder must submit notice of such nomination and other required information in writing between November 8, 2017 and December 8, 2017.
+If, however, the 2018 annual meeting is held more than 30 days before or more than 60 days after the anniversary of the 2017 Annual Meeting, the shareholder must submit any such notice and other required information between (i) 150 calendar days prior to the 2018 annual meeting and (ii) the later of 120 calendar days prior to the 2018 annual meeting or 10 days following the date on which the date of the 2018 annual meeting is publicly announced.
 The nomination and supporting materials must also comply with the requirements set forth in our By-laws for inclusion of director nominees in the proxy statement.

-Alternatively, under the Company's By-laws, if a shareholder does not want to submit a proposal for inclusion in our proxy statement but wants to introduce it at our 2017 annual meeting, or intends to nominate a person for election to the Board directly (rather than by inclusion in our proxy statement or by recommending such person as a candidate to our Corporate Governance and Nominating Committee as described below under "Board of Directors-Committees of the Board-Corporate Governance and Nominating Committee"), the shareholder must submit the proposal or nomination in writing between January 19, 2017 and February 18, 2017.
-If, however, the 2017 annual meeting is held more than 30 days before or more than 60 days after the anniversary of the 2016 Annual Meeting, the shareholder must submit any such proposal between (i) 120 calendar days prior to the 2017 annual meeting and (ii) the later of 90 calendar days prior to the 2017 annual meeting or 10 days following the date on which the date of the 2017 annual meeting is publicly announced.
-The shareholder's submission must be made by a registered shareholder on his or her behalf or on behalf of a beneficial owner of the shares, and must include detailed information specified in our By-laws concerning the proposal or nominee, as the case may be, and detailed information as to the shareholder's interests in Company securities.
-At the 2017 annual meeting, we will not entertain any proposals or nominations that do not meet these requirements other than shareholder nominations eligible to be included in our 2017 proxy statement as described above.
+Alternatively, under the Company's By-laws, if a shareholder does not want to submit a proposal for inclusion in our proxy statement but wants to introduce it at our 2018 annual meeting, or intends to nominate a person for election to the Board directly (rather than by inclusion in our proxy statement or by recommending such person as a candidate to our Corporate Governance and Nominating Committee as described below under "Board of Directors-Committees of the Board-Corporate Governance and Nominating Committee"), the shareholder must submit the proposal or nomination in writing between January 18, 2018 and February 17, 2018.
+If, however, the 2018 annual meeting is held more than 30 days before or more than 60 days after the anniversary of the 2017 Annual Meeting, the shareholder must submit any such proposal between (i) 120 calendar days prior to the 2018 annual meeting and (ii) the later of 90 calendar days prior to the 2018 annual meeting or 10 days following the date on which the date of the 2018 annual meeting is publicly announced.